 1. Nurse Educator

-Nurse educators work to educate students, practicing nurses, and other healthcare providers about patient care and best practices.
+Nurse educators* educate students, practicing nurses and other healthcare providers about patient care and best practices.

 2. Nurse Executive

-Nurse executives take on leadership roles in nursing, helping to coordinate patient care delivery and build relationships among staff.
-In this role, nurse executives advance the profession of nursing even as they manage financial and economic operations at their workplace.
-They are critical thinkers who lead teams and promote the mission and vision of their organization.
+Nurse executives take on leadership roles in nursing and help to coordinate patient care delivery and build relationships among staff.
+In this role, nurse executives advance the nursing profession while managing financial and economic operations at their workplace.
+Advanced RN degrees prepare future executives to become critical thinkers who lead teams and promote the mission and vision of their organization.

 3. Nurse Informaticist

-Family nurse practitioners (FNPs) work with people of all ages to treat acute and chronic illnesses and promote preventative care.
-FNPs have a variety of responsibilities, including performing physical exams, administering immunizations, prescribing medications, and providing family planning services.
+Family nurse practitioners work with people of all ages to treat acute and chronic illnesses and promote preventative care.
+Advanced nursing degrees open up diverse responsibilities for FNPs.
+This includes performing physical exams, administering immunizations, prescribing medications and providing family planning services.

 6. Nurse Anesthetist